My name is Chel, which is short for “Michele”.

 I’m 44 years old as of writing this (born in 1974).

-I was born and raised on Long Island, NY, went to college and grad school in Atlanta (Emory University, studied Art History and Film Studies), and I currently live in Southwest Florida.
+I was born and raised on Long Island, NY, went to college and grad school in Atlanta (Emory University, studied Art History and Film Studies), and I currently live in Southwest Florida, which I have sort of love/hate relationship with.
 Eventually we’re planning on moving somewhere with a milder climate, seasons, big leafy trees, and access to a city/town with some great museums, shops, a science museum, etc. But for the next 6 years we’re staying put because my daughter loves her school.

-I have a husband named Tom (we’ve been together since 2000) and a daughter named Grace (born in 2005, and we adopted her from Vietnam in 2006) and a bunch of pets– four rescue cats, two parrots, and a leopard gecko.
-All but one of our pets are rescues and senior animals.
+I have a husband named Tom (we’ve been together since 2000) and a daughter named Grace (born in 2005, and we adopted her from Vietnam in 2006 – she’s about to turn 13) and a bunch of pets– four rescue cats, two parrots, and a leopard gecko.
+All but one of our pets are rescues and/or senior animals.

 I’ve also been a vegetarian since I was 15- I’m quite invested in the issue of animal welfare and things related to humane treatment of animals.
 I hope by the time I pass from this earth, factory farming has ended and all creatures are treated with care and kindness.